 - Chop or shred precooked bacon to desired size and sprinkle evenly over brownie batter.

 - Meanwhile, in a small saucepan over medium heat, melt salted butter.
-Add brown sugar and stir until it's completely dissolved.
+Add brown sugar and stir until completely dissolved.
 Increase heat and boil for 2 minutes.
 Stir in maple syrup and continue to boil for another 2 minutes until thickened.
 Syrup is ready once it coats the back of a spoon.

 - Generously pour syrup over the brownies, cut and serve warm or at room temperature.
 ENJOY!